Vasilios Gordeziani: Career statistics

-Early career
+Club

+Style of play

-Vasilis Gordeziani has been with PAOK since 2014 and every year he has improved dramatically.
-He is an attacker, who can also play equally well on both wings.
+Gordeziani is an attacker, who can also play equally well on both wings.
 He is a strong and impetuous player with impressive physical characteristics, who fights exceptionally with his back to goal.
 He also has a keen eye for goal, producing very good statistics and assists.

-He was a title-winner with the Under-15s and of course with the Under-19s.
+Personal life

+In September 2025, Gordeziani and his Greek girlfriend Tenia Manousaki welcomed their first child, a son.